Kosoku/kosoku-blog-posts/Ditko/Ditko-1.md

 Welcome back for the next post in a series highlighting the various frameworks available on [Kosoku's GitHub](https://github.com/Kosoku).

 Next up is [Ditko](https://github.com/Kosoku/Ditko), a UI-centric framework available on iOS, tvOS, watchOS, and macOS.
-This post will cover some of the more useful facilities provided by the framework along with examples.
+Ditko is a much larger framework than [Stanley](https://github.com/Kosoku/Stanley), so covering Ditko will be split up into 2 posts.
+This post will cover the macros, functions, protocols, and categories available in the framework.
+Part 2 will cover the classes available in the framework.
+Let's get started!

 ## Macros